Sarah-Jane Crawford: Radio

-In 2013 Crawford starred in the British movie It's A lot which had its UK cinema release in October 2013.
-She played the part of single mother Lorna.
-In July 2016 Crawford starred in the film The Hatton Garden Job played the part of DCI Emma Carter alongside Matthew Goode, Joely Richardson and Larry Lamb.
-Made in 2016, the film was released in April 2017.

 Modelling

 Crawford appeared in the April 2008 issue of FHM and in the November 2008 issue of British Vogue as part of a photo shoot and article called "Top of the Box" with Lauren Laverne and Fiona Bruce.
 In early 2013, Crawford signed to Models 1, as part of their Special Bookings.
 In January 2014, Crawford appeared on the covers of Black Hair magazine and The Sun's Fabulous magazine twice in 2014.

 She appeared on the cover of Pride magazine in 2014.

 In June 2015 Crawford became the face of Brazilian flip flop brand Ipanema for a summer campaign.
 In September 2015 Crawford signed to Select Model Management to their celebrity division.